compute_shadow_map

 This sample verifies one directional-light shadow map. webg/ShadowMapPass.js renders the scene from the light into a depth texture, while GeometryBufferPass produces camera-space albedo, normals, and depth. webg/ComputeShadowPass.js reconstructs camera positions in world space, projects them into light space, and compares them with the shadow map.

 Shadow-map generation stays in a Render Pass, while shadow evaluation and composition use a Compute Pass.
 Triangle rasterization and depth testing remain in the Render Pipeline, and the Compute Shader focuses on bias, PCF, and debug views.
-This follows the same responsibility split used by the current webg 2 flow, where GeometryBufferPass produces inputs and passes such as SsaoPass or DeferredLightingPass consume them.
+This follows the same responsibility split in which GeometryBufferPass produces inputs and passes such as SsaoPass or DeferredLightingPass consume them.

-ShadowMapPass is now a webg core implementation.
+ShadowMapPass is a webg core implementation.
 It collects static and skinned Shapes from Space and renders them with a depth-only Render Pass.
 For skinned Shapes, it reads the standard Shape's two vertex buffers and the Skeleton matrix palette, so the shadow map uses the same bone pose as normal rendering and GeometryBufferPass.
-Alpha testing is still unsupported and is not silently replaced with another path.
+Alpha testing is outside this sample's supported scope and is not silently replaced with another path.

 FrameTimer measures the shadow-depth and G-buffer Render Passes plus the shadow-evaluation Compute Pass with timestamp queries.
 The CommandPalette and Help panel display GPU Compute, GPU Render, GPU Total, and GPU Load.
 GPU Load is the measured total GPU time divided by the frame interval.
 The final fullscreen copy is outside the measured range.